nishammahsin/1minute-break-vscode/README.md

 3. Review and act on your custom reminders
 4. Click "Back to Work" when you're ready to resume coding

-## Configuration

-You can customize the following settings:

-- `1minuteBreak.reminderInterval`: Set the interval between breaks (in minutes)
-- `1minuteBreak.waterGlassTarget`: Set your daily water intake goal (number of glasses)
-- `1minuteBreak.customReminders`: Add your own custom reminders

 ## Contributing

 We welcome contributions to 1Minute Break!
-If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request on our [GitHub repository](https://github.com/yourusername/1minute-break).
+If you have suggestions for improvements or encounter any issues, please open an issue or submit a pull request on our [GitHub repository](https://github.com/nishammahsin/1minute-break-vscode.git).

 ## License